bdantas/make-portable/README.md

 # Can you give a usage example?
 Sure.
 Main reason I created this script is so that I can build the newest mpv media player on my personal laptop, then run it on my digital media player, which uses an extremely ancient GNU/Linux OS.
 So I'll use mpv as an example.

 1. Build newest mpv from source on my laptop and install it.
 I test it and see that it works properly.
-Output of `which mpv` is the correct path to the binary I want to make portable.
+I run `which mpv` and verify that it returns the path to the binary I want to make portable.
 2. Run this command on my laptop: `$ make-portable mpv`
 3. Copy *mpv.tgz* and the *mpv* launcher script from my home directory onto a thumbdrive.
 Then copy *mpv.tgz* and the *mpv* launcher script from thumbdrive to home directory in media player.
 4. In media player: `$ /home/player/mpv /home/player/Videos/nicemovie.mkv`